Colonel Stephen Ruth

 - Generate support for SROTC with key mentors, influencers, and family support systems.

-- We actively presents and discusses SROTC opportunities both virtually and in person.
+- We actively present and discuss SROTC opportunities both virtually and in person.
 Meeting one on one, with family, instructors, school and career counselors, and even friends to showcase the benefits of SROTC.

 - Building professional relationships with educators, coaches, and communities.

 - Actively participate in National and Regional events and conferences, High School & Semi-Pro Sporting Events, Parent's Night, USD events.